JAhaber/chrome-gscheduler/README.md

 ### Gaps

 When there is a minute or more between two tasks that has not been tracked, a **Gap** will appear indicating how much time is missing between entries.
 This entry is not a task and can be ignored.
-It is meant provides options to help you fill out your schedule properly.
+It is meant to provide options to help you fill out your schedule properly.

 Gaps allow you to: